Apply GBA+ to your work

 We often assume that our work or our policies apply to everyone equally and there are no gender or diversity issues to consider.

 GBA+ helps us recognize and move beyond our assumptions, uncover the realities of people’s lives, and find ways to address their needs.
-But we can only know if a group is affected differently if we explore it using GBA+.
+But we can only know if a group is affected differently if we deliberately assess differences using GBA+.
 Incorrect assumptions can lead to unintended and unequal impacts on particular groups of people.
 You can begin to challenge your assumptions and apply Gender-based Analysis Plus (GBA+) to your work by asking these key questions:

 - Do I believe that the issues I work on are gender neutral?
 Or culturally neutral?
 Ability neutral?
 Is this based solely on my own experience?